andersonsam/cnn_lstm_interpret/README.md

 # Interpreting CNN-LSTMs for streamflow modelling across glacial, nival, and pluvial regimes in southwestern Canada

 This repository contains the code used in the study:
 Anderson, Sam, and Radic, Valentina.
 "Interpreting deep machine learning for streamflow modelling across glacial, nival, and pluvial regimes in southwestern Canada".
-Frontiers in Earth Science (submitted 2022).
+Frontiers in Water (submitted 2022).

 Contact: Sam Anderson
-Email: sanderson@eoas.ubc.ca
+Email: anderson.sam.lucas@gmail.com
 ___
 ## Overview
 The code in this repository can reproduce all figures and findings in the study.
 All data used is publicly accessable.
 The code in this repository uses the CNN-LSTM models as trained in the paper ["Evaluation and interpretation of convolutional long short-term memory networks for regional hydrological modelling"](https://hess.copernicus.org/articles/26/795/2022/hess-26-795-2022.html), with [associated code provided provided here](https://github.com/andersonsam/cnn_lstm_era).
 This repository contains the following files: